jaypiasco/jaypiasco/README.md

 ###

-<p align="left">💻 A tech enthusiast interested in building systems and applications to serve users.</p>
+<p align="left">💻 A tech enthusiast interested in building systems and applications for enterprises looking to automate and optimize their digital workflows.</p>

 ###